 6. Loss of leverage

 The combined effect of all of our policy failures is a downward spiral.
 Foreign credit is like an addictive drug and we have become dangerously dependent.
 We have lost the leverage to counter foreign interests.
 We must tamely submit to their unreasonable demands and just pretend not to notice when they fail to honor their promises.
 Even worse, most of us are in the dark regarding the scale of what is happening.
 This is in part because our media is increasingly engaged in self-censorship for fear of offending powerful foreign advertisers.

-Contact your representative, ask them what they are doing to stop foreigners from buying our American companies and send this article to five of your friends, ask them to do the same.
+Contact your representative and ask them what they are doing to stop foreigners from buying our American companies.
+Send this article to five of your friends, ask them to do the same.